pravesh-pandey/TamperScripts/AmazonFlipkartPriceHistory/README.md

 ## Notes

 - **Estimates vs Real Data**: The widget shows estimated price ranges.
-For accurate historical data, click the PriceHistory.app or Keepa buttons
+For accurate historical data, click the Keepa or PriceHistoryApp buttons
-- **API Limitations**: Both PriceHistory.app and Keepa require API keys for programmatic access, so the script provides convenient links instead
+- **API Limitations**: Both Keepa and PriceHistoryApp require API access for automation, so the script provides convenient links instead
 - **Privacy**: Script runs locally in your browser, no data is sent to external servers
 - **Performance**: Minimal impact on page load, widget appears after price detection